Rebecca Morgan

 Bruce Norris

-FEnEx CRC Strategic Research Fellow
+FEnEx CRC Strategic Research Fellow, The University of Western Australia

 Bruce is a Research Fellow with the Department of Chemical Engineering at UWA.
 His research focuses on quantifying fugitive methane emissions associated with LNG production, and managing the risks associated with gas hydrates in subsea energy developments.
 The goal throughout this research is to assist industry in optimising their operational and design philosophies with a view of lowering cost, improving safety, and reducing the carbon intensity of energy production.